 These findings included about 96 companies as respondents.
 20% of these companies do not have any in-house computer systems to digitalize their financial statements.

 However, most respondents agreed that they wanted to make better use of technology to streamline their accounting processes.
-This included tasks like document recognition, data transfer, direct online payments, text recognition, automated responses to customers, and replacement of Excel sheets.
+This included tasks like document recognition, data transfer, direct online payments, text recognition, automated responses to customers, and the replacement of Excel sheets.

 The survey findings also stated that most of these companies are now reducing the number of datacenters and computer systems that they have and are trying to consolidate them.
 This is to make it easier to transfer and process data.